 Our longest journey from Tbilisi was to Stepantsminda and took some 3 hours by mini-bus which we took from a train/metro station on the edge of Tbilisi.
 The mini-buses in Georgia run when they are full, on a fixed route with stops on demand.
-Since Stepantsminda is a reasonably important settlement our mini-bus driver must have taken only full journey passengers only made a single stop, for refreshments.
-The journey wound north on what is called the “Georgian Military Highway” as it took troops from Russia to its borders with Turkey and Iran.
-However the closer we got to the border between Georgia and Russia the road was increasingly a lorry park as they seemed to be waiting to move in convoy north.
-It was through stunning scenery with the single track road snaking through a steep valley.
-We only wanted to visit a single place near the town,
+Since Stepantsminda is a reasonably important settlement our mini-bus driver took only passengers for Stepantsminda and only made a single stop, for refreshments.
+Our journey wound north on what is called the “Georgian Military Highway” as it took troops from Russia to its borders with Turkey and Iran.
+However the closer we got to the border between Georgia and Russia the road was increasingly a lorry park as they seemed to be waiting to move in convoy north, into Russia.
+The journey was through stunning scenery with the single track (in each direction) road snaking through a steep valley.

 The church seemed to be a place of pilgrimage and it was packed with visitors.
 Having struggled up, we took the easier track down for fear of tumbling down the slope.
 And so, after a poor meal in what appeared the town’s best restaurant, we returned home to Tbilisi.

 I managed to get the front seat and the driver was extremely kind in organising his driving, (slowing down, taking longer on stops etc) so that I obtained better photos.
 All in all a worthwhile trip.